-Trump’s election triggers flood of immigration questions
+Trump’s election triggers immigration questions

 Chicago — Immigration hotlines are buzzing.
 Legal clinics are seeing an influx of clients.
 Public schools are fielding frantic questions from parents and students.